Edward Augustus Freeman: Politician

 Freeman involved himself in politics, was a follower of Gladstone, and approved the Home Rule Bill of 1886, but objected to the later proposal to retain the Irish members at Westminster.
 To enter Parliament was one of his ambitions, and in 1868 he unsuccessfully contested Mid-Somerset.
 Foreign rather than domestic politics were his main interest.
 He expressed an antipathy for the Turks and was sympathetic with the smaller and subject nationalities of eastern Europe.
+Despite describing the Turks as "barbarian and infidel", he initially supported the Crimean War, considering the Russian Empire "to be really a worse enemy" than the Ottomans; however, by April 1855 he fully opposed the war, in part because of the horrific reports from the front lines.
 He was prominent in the agitation which followed "the Bulgarian atrocities" of the April Uprising; his speeches were often intemperate, and he was accused of uttering the words "Perish India!" at a public meeting in 1876.
 This, however, was a misrepresentation of his words.
 He was made a knight commander of the Order of the Saviour by the King of Greece, and also received an order from the Prince of Montenegro.

 For some years he was an active county magistrate.
 He served on the royal commission on ecclesiastical courts, being appointed in 1881.

 Freeman was an opponent of the Imperial Federation movement.
 He was a proponent of Anglo-Saxonism.